0035 - Linear Algebra Matrix

 Matrix::Length

 Returns the number of matrix components accessible to the current thread.
-The
+If the matrix’s element type does not have a native HLSL representation this function may not be used.

-for each thread.
-The sum of the values returned by Length across all
+each thread.
+The sum of the values returned by Length across all threads must

-threads must be greater than or equal to the total number of matrix elements.
+be greater than or equal to the total number of matrix elements.
+Some

-Some implementations may map multiple threads to the same matrix element.
+implementations may map multiple threads to the same matrix element.
+Therefore,

-Therefore, developers should take this into consideration when programming
+developers should take this into consideration when programming side-effects,

-side-effects, such as atomic operations and/or UAV writes, within user-defined
+such as atomic operations and/or UAV writes, within user-defined matrix

 May be called from non-uniform control flow.
 However, given the above rules,